alsimkin/Tiler/README.md

 ![TilerWindow](img/tiler.jpg)

 ### Features
-* Search windows by part of their title
+* Search for windows by part of their title
 * Tile selected windows by pattern
 * Hide selected windows
 * Close selected windows